 To Greeks, Crete is the Megalonissi (Great Island), a hub of spectacular ancient art and architecture.
 Fabled as the land of King Minos, it is a unique world where civilization is counted by the millennium.
 From every point of view travelers discover landscapes of amazing variety.
 Mountains, split with deep gorges and honeycombed with caves, rise in sheer walls from the sea.
 Snowcapped peaks

-loom behind sandy shoreline, vineyards, and olive groves.
+loom behind sandy shorelines, vineyards, and olive groves.
 Miles of beaches, some with a wealth of amenities and others isolated and unspoiled, fringe the coast.
 Yet despite the attractions of sea and mountains, it is still the mystery surrounding Europe's first civilization and empire that draws the great majority of visitors to Crete and its world-famous Minoan palaces.

 But there are many memorable places in Crete that belong to a more recent past, one measured in centuries and not millennia.
-Other invaders and occupiers—Roman colonists, the Byzantines, Arab invaders, Venetian colonists, and Ottoman pashas—have all left their mark on Heraklion, Hania, Rethymnon, and other towns and villages throughout the island.
-Today Crete welcomes outsiders, who delight in its splendid beaches, charming Old Town quarters, and array of splendid landscapes.
-Openly inviting to guests who want to experience the real Greece, Cretans remain family oriented and rooted in tradition and you'll find that one of the greatest pleasures on Crete is immersing yourself in the island's lifestyle.
+Other invaders and occupiers—Roman colonists, the Byzantines, Arab invaders, Venetian colonists, and Ottoman pashas—have all left their mark on Heraklion, Chania, Rethymnon, and other towns and villages throughout the island.
+Today Crete welcomes outsiders who delight in its splendid beaches, charming Old Town quarters, and array of splendid landscapes.
+Openly inviting to guests who want to experience the real Greece, Cretans remain family oriented and rooted in tradition, and you'll find that one of the greatest pleasures on Crete is immersing yourself in the island's lifestyle.